2026 AFC Futsal Asian Cup

-The 2026 AFC Futsal Asian Cup will be the 18th edition of the AFC Futsal Asian Cup, the biennial international futsal championship organised by the Asian Football Confederation (AFC) for the men's national teams of Asia.
-Indonesia will host the tournament for the second time after first hosting the tournament back in 2002.
+The 2026 AFC Futsal Asian Cup was the 18th edition of the AFC Futsal Asian Cup, the biennial international futsal championship organised by the Asian Football Confederation (AFC) for the men's national teams of Asia.
+Indonesia hosted the tournament for the second time after first hosting the tournament back in 2002.

-Iran are the defending champions, having won its record 13th title in 2024.
+Defending champions Iran successfully retained the title after winning against host Indonesia 5–4 on penalties following a 5–5 draw after extra time, and having won its record 14th title.

 Host selection

 Initially, Pakistan and Indonesia expressed interest to host the tournament.
 Later, Indonesia was selected as hosts by the AFC Futsal Committee on 8 November 2024.

 Teams

 The draw for the qualifiers was held on 26 June 2025.
 The host Indonesia qualified directly for the final tournament, while the other teams competed in the qualifying stage for the remaining 15 spots.
 The qualifiers were played between 20 September and 22 October 2025.